Skip to main content

 The Three Failure Modes That Break Payment State

-1. The lost response
+1. The Lost Response

 Your service sends a payment authorisation request to an external processor.
-The processor receives it, processes it, authorises the payment and then the network drops before the response reaches you.
-From your system's perspective, the request timed out.
-From the processor's perspective, the payment was authorised.
+The processor receives it, processes it, authorises the payment — and then the network drops before the response reaches you.

 If your retry logic simply resends the request, you may authorise the payment twice.
 If you don't retry, you tell the customer the payment failed when it actually succeeded.